1. Landing Page Analysis

 Adalysis analyzes all Ad Final URLs in active Ads and show you a breakdown of a a number of parameters that can help you identify landing pages weaknesses requiring improvement.

 Adalysis does this analysis on only active Ads Final URLs that are used across at least 2 adgroups (keyword URLs are not included).

 All analysis data can be found in the dedicated Landing Pages section of the tool:

 The landing page analysis is done once a week.
 The date it was last done is updated whenever the analysis is done.
-In the above example it was 12th Nov 2016.
+In the above example, it was 02 October.

 2. How to use the Analysis Data to Improve your Landing Pages

 2.1 How to identify the issue

 There are a number of insights that can be gained from this data.

 The first step is to order the data by importance to allow you to focus on areas that will yield the biggest improvement.
 The tabular data can be ordered in almost any column.
 For example, you might want to focus on URLs that had the most clicks or are used across the most adgroups.

 One of the easiest ways to identify the landing pages with poor experience is to consider the ratio of keywords with Above_Average vs Average vs Below_Average landing page experience quality score.